CKKS-FM: Rogers purchase and Xfm

 In 1999, Rogers Broadcasting purchased the Fraser Valley Radio Group of CFVR, CHWK, and CKGO in Hope.
 The new ownership immediately made cuts at the low-rated Star FM.
 On December 31, Rogers flipped the station from "Star FM" to alternative rock as CKVX-FM 104.9 Xfm.
-The choice of format surprised some observers who expected Rogers to go after hit radio station CKZZ-FM.
+The choice of format surprised some observers who expected Rogers to go after CHR station CKZZ-FM.

-Throughout the run, ratings were low, including behind competing FM rocker CFOX-FM, but there were some notable moments, including the early playing of the new Radiohead song "Optimistic" in September 2000, which earned a cease-and-desist order from record label EMI after CKVX obtained a recording.
+Throughout the run, ratings were low, usually behind competing FM rocker CFOX-FM, but there were some notable moments, including the early playing of the new Radiohead song "Optimistic" in September 2000, which earned a cease-and-desist order from record label EMI after CKVX obtained a recording.
 Rogers placed the CKSR call sign on the former CHWK and converted it to FM in 2001 as CKSR-FM, adopting the former Star FM's branding, and a similar light rock format.